caphefalumi/WordToExcel/README.md

 **WordToExcel** offers the following key features:

-- **Conversion**: Converts multiple-choice questions from Word documents into Excel format.
+- **Conversion**: Convert multiple-choice questions from Word documents into Excel format.
-- **Organization**: Structures questions and answer options for seamless import into Quizizz.
+- **Organization**: Structure questions and answer options for easy import into Quizizz.
 - **Enhanced Option Handling**: Fine-tune question and option processing with the ability to remove 'Câu' and 'A,B,C,D' independently or together.
 - **Multiple Checkbox Support**: Use multiple checkboxes simultaneously for more control over the conversion process.
 - **User-Friendly Interface**: An intuitive graphical user interface ensures a seamless experience for users of all skill levels.